 A range of assessment strategies are used within lessons, including questioning and discussion, written exercises, questionnaires and quizzes, individual reflection and delivering presentations.
 There are also end of term online assessments.
 Each student receives a termly PSHE report which outlines their progress.

-This policy will be reviewed by Dee Robins (VP Pastoral) annually.
+This policy will be reviewed by James Bourne (Head of PSHE) annually.
 At every review, the policy will be approved by the MPW Board.

 14 Linked Policies: